spier/docx2gfm/README.md

 # docx to github-flavored-markdown converter

-When creating blog posts, we typically create them as a google doc, to make collaboration on the content easier.
+When creating blog posts we first create them as a google doc to make the collaboration during the editorial process easier.
 Before publishing the post to [underthehood.meltwater.com][uth] we need to convert the google doc to [github-flavored-markdown][gfm], as that is what our jekyll-based blog uses.

-This step is tedious, and some parts are error-prone.
+This conversion step is tedious, boring, and some parts are error-prone.

-With `docx2gfm.rb` you can do this conversion quickly, and have more time to drink coffee :)
+With `docx2gfm.rb` you can do this conversion quickly, and have more time to write new blog posts ... or drink coffee :)

 # Example